purcellconsult/Python-Core-Basics/README.md

 >>> c
 ((1, 2, 3), (2, 1, 5))
 ```
-Therefore, if you’re writing code in which an immutable object is required then a tuple is a good choice to consider.
+Therefore, if you're writing code in which an immutable object is required then a tuple is a good choice to consider.
 Tuples are commonly used as keys for dictionaries.

 ### Dictionaries